Mattamorphic/StrangeJS/README.md

 - Ever wanted to convert a string to a set of hex colours? (stringToHex)
 - Ever wanted to know how far, and how long it would take to walk to the nearest thing?
 (GeoFind)
+- Ever wanted to convert a decimal to an ip address and vice versa? (ipify)

 ## Contributions ##